 In July 2019, the Company amended its 2016 Credit Facility with JPMC, increasing the maximum aggregate amount available under the revolver to \$60,000 and the amount of the term loan to \$140,000.
 In addition, the maturity dates of both the revolver and term loan were amended to July 2, 2022.
+This amendment was accounted for as a modification and approximately \$1,065 of additional costs incurred in connection with the modification were capitalized as debt issuance costs.

 In November 2020, the Company entered into a new agreement with JPMC to refinance its July 2019 credit facility, increasing the maximum aggregate amount available under the term loan to \$240,000 bringing total credit facility to \$300,000.
 In addition, the maturity date of both the revolver and term loan was amended to November 5, 2023.
 This amendment was accounted for as a modification and approximately \$3,200 of additional costs incurred in connection with the modification were capitalized as debt issuance costs.
+In connection with the amendment, the prior outstanding balance were paid-off.
+Further, one of the lenders in the original agreement did not participate in the amended debt agreement.
+As such, the balance related to that lender was written off by the Company.